utiasSTARS/tightly-coupled-SfM/README.md

-# Learned Scale Recovery
+# Tightly Coupled SfM

-Accompanying code for 'Self-Supervised Structure from Motion through Tightly-Coupled Depth and Egomotion Networks'
+Accompanying code for 'On the Coupling of Depth and Egomotion Networks for Self-Supervised Structure from Motion'

 ## Dependencies:
 * numpy